Derel Walker: Tennessee Titans

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 Walker was signed as a free agent by the Edmonton Eskimos on April 29, 2015 after participating in an Eskimos mini-camp in Florida.
 He was placed on the practice roster at the end of the pre-season, where he remained until he was activated in early August following a hip injury to Adarius Bowman.
 Walker made his CFL debut in a game against the Montreal Alouettes on August 13, where he recorded 10 catches for 125 yards as well as a tackle.
 The following week against the Hamilton Tiger-Cats, Walker caught 14 passes for 183 yards.
 Walker would go on to finish the 2015 CFL season with 89 receptions and 1,110 yards and 6 touchdowns (in only 12 games played).
 In the Western Final, Derel Walker had 11 receptions for 125 yards and a touchdown as the Eskimos advanced to the 103rd Grey Cup game over the Calgary Stampeders, their provincial rivals.
 During the Grey Cup festivities, Walker was named the CFL's Most Outstanding Rookie.
 Walker continued to perform well into the 2016 season, finishing second in the league in both receptions (109) and yards (1,589) trailing teammate Adarius Bowman in both instances.
 Shortly after the end of their season, the Eskimos released Walker to allow him to pursue an NFL career.
 Walker's CFL contract was originally scheduled to expire in February 2017.